 Before 1810, the majority of valentines were handmade by the giver, but advances in printing methods and the booming market soon led to the popularization of commercial valentines.
 There were hand-tinted lithographs, perforated laces and embossed foils, as well as mass-produced hand-crafted and assembled valentines.
 Whether they were store-bought or homemade, both the Victorians and the Edwardians proudly displayed the Valentines they received in the parlor.
 According to Sarah Beattie for the V&A, men were known to spend up to a month’s wages on buying the most elaborate cards to demonstrate their love.

 Friends and guests would be invited to sit for hours, leafing through albums while they visited.
 This custom gained so much popularity that photographers, studios, printers and business continually strived for new and exciting subjects to satisfy a public which was anxious for innovative items in order to impress their acquaintances.
 To make their cards stand out, people often sought for real photographic postcards.
-As opposed to mass-produced lithographs, these were actual photographs made with a postcard-printed back.
-The photography studios frequently employed women to hand-tint and color the black-and-white images.
-Some of the best of these cards came from Germany…famous for its detailed and colorful lithography.
 Popular subjects included women, children, flowers and couples, posed and arranged in an effort to portray the idealized virtues of the Era.
 Indeed, it was in England that the first commercial-type valentine was produced on embossed paper, later perforated to make a lace-type design. – History of the card.

 Handmade Victorian Valentine: Valentine Greetings